caeze/rri/README.md

 # RRI
-Ramsch-Rauswerf-Interface of Fachschaft Informatik Tübingen.
+Rechner-Reallokations-Interface of Fachschaft Informatik Tübingen.
 This is a WIP Platform that will be used to Create, Manage and Enable Participation for Auctions of (mostly) used Hardware.